IronGarden16/100DaysOfCode/Log.md

 `firestore.firebase.Timestamp.fromDate(new Date())` to get the current time and date for my transaction dates since Firebase doesn't have their own `NOW()` equivalent from SQL aside from the said technique.

+## Day 4: Google, Who is this?
+Today, I added a way to login.
+Currently, I'm only using google's firebase auth and will add new ways to login if I see it fit.
+I refactored the `route.js` to have its own directory since I'll have new files like `routeRules.js` that is related to the routes.
+Refactor routes so that they'll use names defined on a constants file.
+Refactor store so that they're in a directory and add constants file.